xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
+   -- bug (gil)    Fix WiringDialog scaling for some Windows machines.
    -- bug (gil)    Prevent Arches and Icicles from drawing upside down when drawn right to left.
    -- enh (gil)    LOROptimised output nows skips frames when not keeping up.
 Prevents blue screen crash when turning off output to lights.
    -- bug (gil)    Fix LOROptimised output to work in Test dialog.
 Fixes #1262.